an exhibition of new works by David Mackie Cook

 22 September - 15 October 2018

 We are delighted to welcome David Mackie Cook back to Fraser Gallery St Andrews for another solo exhibition.
+“Seagreens Prospect” is an exciting show of new works which will run until 15 October 2018.

 Born in 1957 in Dunfermline, David trained at Duncan of Jordanstone School of Art in Dundee.
 Since graduating, he has followed his own path of visionary works which has won him a number of awards including the Guthrie Award at the Royal Scottish Academy in 1982.